 During a time of food scarcity, precious metals are worth very little.
 No one in their right mind would trade food for precious metals during those conditions.
 The real value of precious metals will be *after* food becomes readily available, most likely after a new, yet publicly undefined, monetary system has replaced world wide fiat currencies.
-Debt reduction, food, clean water, an energy efficient shelter, land to grow food, a wood stove, self sufficient living skills and cooperative rural communities are far more important.
+Debt reduction, food, clean water, a small and simple energy efficient shelter, land to grow food, a wood stove, self reliant skills and cooperative rural communities are far more important.
 Creating a simplified life style now will help ease the panic and culture shock that is rapidly approaching.

 Prior to hyperinflation and food riots, purchase:

 - Garden seeds and sprouting seeds.

 - Water filters, a manual well pump and an emergency well bucket (if you have a well).
 Water is critical.

 - Tools needed for gardening that do not require gasoline or diesel fuel.
 Container gardening and Square Foot Gardening do not need power tools.

 - Composting toilet (build or buy).

 - Lighting that can be powered by solar energy.